ttirtawi/indonesiabelajar-eks/README.md

 ## Deployment Steps

+In this demo we will split the activities into several sections:

+1. Prepare RDS MySQL database
+2. Deploy EKS Cluster
+3. Create VPC Peering
+4. Create Kubernetes deployment
+5. Expose the service
+6. Install AWS Load Balancer Controller add-on

 ### Prepare RDS MySQL database

 The stack to deploy RDS MySQL are located in `mysqldatabase` folder.
 There are some predefined values in the stack: